George Blagge: Marriage

 Blagge married Dorothy Badby or Badbye, who was probably considerably younger and outlived him by several decades: she was still alive in 1578.
 Dorothy was the daughter of William Badby of Essex, a landowner who had been known to speculate in former monastic properties.
 She was a maid of honour to Catherine of Aragon before she married Blagge.
 She and Blagge are known to have had three children: a son and two daughters.

 After Blagge's death, Dorothy married Richard Goodrich (also Goodricke) of Bolingbroke, formerly three times MP for Great Grimsby.
 Goodrich was a staunch Protestant and an eminent Gray's Inn lawyer, active in drafting ecclesiastical reforms under Edward VI, and he had taken part with Blagge in proceedings against Bishop Gardiner.
 He had been married to Mary Blagge or Blage or Blake but had obtained a divorce and separation from her.
-During the reign of Mary, in a case she took action for the restitution of her conjugal rights and dowry, the latter case being heard by Gardiner in the Court of Chancery.
+During the reign of Mary I, in a case she took action for the restitution of her conjugal rights and dowry, the latter case being heard by Gardiner in the Court of Chancery.
 Dorothy had two further children with Goodrich: Richard and Elizabeth.
 He died in 1562.